vvoronin/uuid/README.md

     FormatUrn              = urn:uuid:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxx

     The uuid.Formatter function also exists and is only ever meant to be used for one time prints where a different format from the default or switched format is required.
-You can supply your own format as long as it fits the pattern. which cointains %x for the five groups in an UUID.
+You can supply your own format as long as it fits the pattern. which contains %x for the five groups in an UUID.
 Eg: FormatCanonical = %x-%x-%x-%x-%x

     You can also stwict to a custom format